 The Invisible Hand

 Adam Smith, the father of modern economics, famously described the "invisible hand" as a metaphor for how self-interested individuals operating in a free market unintentionally benefit society as a whole.
 When individuals pursue their own economic interests, they are guided as if by an invisible hand to promote the well-being of society.
-For example, a baker seeking to profit by selling bread must offer a product that consumers want at a price they are willing to pay.
+That's why for example, a baker seeking to profit by selling bread must offer a product that consumers want at a price they are willing to pay.
 In doing so, the baker provides a valuable service to the community while simultaneously enriching themselves.

 Efficiency and Resource Allocation